MongoDBAtlas/QE/README.md

   : no document found
 - runs `findOne` on a non-index field through a crypto client
   : an exception thrown
-- runs `findOne` on an index field througha crypto client
+- runs `findOne` on an index field through a crypto client
   : found successfully

 #### `autoEncrypt_updateOne.js`

 - finds(`findOne`) and updates(`updateOne`) a document
-- a crypt-ignorant client reads and confirms fields are encrypted properly
+- a non-crypto client reads and confirms fields are encrypted properly

   > It generates the last, third index collection, `ecc`